 and the ratio of the new welfare to the previous welfare can be bounded as:

-The nominator does not depend on the valuations, so the ratio is maximized when the denominator is minimized.
+The numerator does not depend on the valuations, so the ratio is maximized when the denominator is minimized.
 This happens when each factor in the product is minimized.
-The minimal value of the 0-th factor is at least $1$, since $V_d(Z_d)\leq n$.
+The $0$-th factor is at least $1$, since $V_d(Z_d)\leq n$.
 The $d$-th factor, for $d\geq 1$, is at least $d$.
 Therefore,